Yelose/Yelose/README.md

 🌱 I'm a junior **full-stack developer**, training in Factoria F5. <br>
 🏆 **Finalist** in Hackaton July-2022, Factoria F5. <br>
 😎 I really love this job, learning and creating new things every day, looking for information, brain storming, and team work. <br>
-👥 Im an empath person, I love interacting with people, everywhere I work I adapt and carry out activities based on the needs the people express. <br>
+👥 I am an empath person, I love interacting with people, everywhere I work I adapt and carry out activities based on the needs the people express. <br>
 🦸‍♀️ I handle changes with ease.<br>
 ⚡ Paying attention, showing curiosity, having motivation, being determined, sticking to it, participating, and having initiative are some of my valuable skills.<br>
 <br>